jamessieu/BookList/README.md

 # BookList

-javascript booklist app with no frameworks
+JavaScript booklist app with no frameworks

 ![Preview](preview.png)